 England is now firmly on the map when it comes to producing wines of internationally recognised quality, but most of the commercially viable vineyards tend to hug the southeast regions of the country (Sussex and Kent) where the climate is more temperate and the soils are limestone-rich.
 We’ve selected some of our favourite of the more unlikely alternatives.

 Kerry Vale Vineyards, Shropshire © Kerry Vale Vineyards

 The farmland around Holmbridge in the Peak District is traditionally home to sheep, but look up at the vertiginous slopes above the settlement and you will see fields of vines.
 Holmfirth Vineyard isn’t an obvious location for wine growing: the sun rarely shines here and the slope isn’t south facing.
-The Pennine winds can whip up an unwelcoming force -across the northwest-facing hillside, prompting visitors to zip up their coats.
 You’d be forgiven for wondering why the owners, Ian and Becky Scheveling, thought it was a good idea to plant a seven-acre vineyard here.
 ‘Someone asked me what’s been a good year,’ the vineyard manager and tour guide laughed when I visited.
 ‘I told him, we haven’t had one yet.’
 In truth the weather doesn’t matter too much.
 The grapes used are hybrids, produced to withstand northern climes.

 Camel Valley Vineyard